kkester/drive/README.md

 ```

 # Schema
 The JSON schema that defines how the content should be structured for requests.
 The schema is optional, but cannot  be null.
 If provided, the schema must be an object.
-The schema only needs to be included if a Link is provided that has a method that requires request content.
-In addition, the data section should list properties that match the schema.
+Typically the data section would contain properties that then would be described by the schema.
+The schema would then be used to build the request content to invoke a provided Link that has a type attribute defined.

 Example:
 ```